Economy of Mozambique

-The economy of Mozambique is $23.77 Billion by gross domestic product as of 2025, and has developed since the end of the Mozambican Civil War (1977–1992).
+Mozambique has a developing economy considered low-income.
+It has generated $23.77 billion by gross domestic product as of 2025, and has developed since the end of the Mozambican Civil War (1977–1992).
 In 1987, the government embarked on a series of macroeconomic reforms designed to stabilize the economy.
 These steps, combined with donor assistance and political stability since the multi-party elections in 1994, led to dramatic improvements in the country's growth rate.
 Inflation was low during the late 1990s, although it rose again in 2000–2002.
 Fiscal reforms, including the introduction of a value-added tax and reform of the customs service, have improved the government's revenue collection abilities.

 In spite of these gains, Mozambique remains dependent upon foreign assistance for much of its annual budget.
 Subsistence agriculture continues to employ the vast majority of the country's workforce.
 A substantial trade imbalance persists.
 However, the opening of the Mozal aluminium smelter, the country's largest foreign investment project to date, has increased export earnings.
 Additional investment projects in titanium extraction and processing and garment manufacturing should further close the import/export gap.
 Mozambique's once substantial foreign debt has been reduced through forgiveness and rescheduling under the International Monetary Fund's Heavily Indebted Poor Countries (HIPC) and Enhanced HIPC initiatives, and is now at a manageable level.
-Mozambique is a least developed country according to United Nations.
+Mozambique is a least developed country according to the United Nations.